The Equal Vote Coalition's

 - Whether voting methods fall under the Monroe, Thiele, or Phragman school of proportionality, all must pass basic proportionality requirements such as enabling a hare quota of voters to elect their preferred candidate and enabling any party supported by a group of voters voting on party lines using maximum and minimum scores to at-least win a share of seats proportional to that group.

-- Voting methods must be non-partisan, ie. able to be used in non-partisan elections.
+- Voting methods must be able to be used in non-partisan elections.
 We are not looking at Party List type systems.

 - Number of candidates: For the sake of simplicity, as well as to keep it realistic, we are capping the number of candidates at 50.

-- Method must not be prohibitively complex.
+- Though all PR methods are complex, simplicity and relative transparency are important.
+Method must not be prohibitively complex.
 Methods which require over a page of code to tabulate were excluded.

 Committee Participants and Contributors: